aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/_build/cv_container_v3.rst

     <td>loose</td>
     <td><ul><li>loose</li><li>strict</li></ul></td>
     <td>
-        <div>Set how configlets are attached/detached on container.
-If set to strict all configlets not listed in your vars are detached.</div>
+        <div>Set how configlets are attached/detached to containers.
+If set to strict all configlets not listed in your vars will be detached.</div>
     </td>
     </tr>